 Key factors being scrutinized are feed consumption and chick mortality, since the main goal of the test run is to decrease the number of cases of coccidiosis.
 Farmers are being paid on a per animal basis so each bird matters.
 INTERMAG products we’re helping to introduce to the African market are supposed to lower the keeping cost and boost revenue.

-Marcia, our team member on the ground in Kenya is currently arranging business meetings with leading distributors of this kind of products and will be soon talking to them.
+Marcia, our team member on the ground in Kenya is in charge of the product test run.
+She is currently arranging business meetings with leading distributors of this kind of products and will be soon talking to them.
 Considering our previous test runs in Africa, we have high hopes and expect solid results.

 We believe in results